-In today's guide, I'm going to walk you through the process of creating a demo website with Umbraco cloud.
+In today's guide, I'm going to walk you through the process of creating a demo website powered with Umbraco cloud.
 The process is very easy and should only take you about 10 minutes.
 First, you'll need to sign-up for an account over at Umbraco, here.

-Add in your details, NO CREDIT CARD REQUIRED, click 'Go, Setup My Project' and you will have an Umbraco Cloud account created for you!
+Go, Setup My Project and you will have a Umbraco Cloud account created for you!

-Click the 'Local' icon and you'll be presented with three options, 'Use Visual Studio', 'Use Grunt or Gulp', or 'Connect with GIT'.
+To access your project, click the 'Local' icon and you'll be presented with three options, 'Use Visual Studio', 'Use Grunt or Gulp', or 'Connect with GIT'.
 As I use GIT a lot and it's pretty easy to use, this is the option I'd recommend for you.

 Installing My Cloud Takeaway